Band-bending induced passivation: high performance and stable perovskite solar cells using a perhydropoly(silazane) precursor†

 Surface passivation of the perovskite photo absorber is a key factor to improve the photovoltaic performance.
 So far robust passivation strategies have not yet been revealed.
 Here, we demonstrate a successful passivation strategy which controls the Fermi-level of the perovskite surface by improving the surface states.
 Such Fermi-level control caused band-bending between the surface and bulk of the perovskite, which enhanced the hole-extraction from the absorber bulk to the HTM side.
 As an added benefit, the inorganic passivation layer improved the device light stability.
 By depositing a thick protection layer on the complete device, a remarkable waterproofing effect was obtained.
 As a result, an enhancement of VOC and the conversion efficiency from 20.5% to 22.1% was achieved.
 We revealed these passivation mechanisms and used perhydropoly(silazane) (PHPS) derived silica to control the perovskite surface states.

-- This article is part of the themed collection: 2020 Journal of Materials Chemistry Lectureship Winner: Giulia Grancini
+- This article is part of the themed collections: Energy & Environmental Science Cover Art and 2020 Journal of Materials Chemistry Lectureship Winner: Giulia Grancini